top of page

 PHYTOTHERAPY

-• Liquid extract or tincture: product is potent and has a long shelf-life but it contains alcohol.
+• Liquid extract (Mother tincture): Potent and long-lasting, but contains alcohol.

 « A MAN MAY ESTEEM HIMSELF HAPPY WHEN THAT WHICH IS HIS FOOD IS ALSO HIS MEDICINE »